 From Within the Java Community Process Program

-Welcome to the February edition of the JCP column!
-Each month you can read about the Java Community Process: newly submitted JSRs, new draft specs, Java APIs that were finalized, and other news from the JCP.
-This month I'll discuss four new JSRs and a few JSRs that are in the Proposed Final Draft and Public Review, and one final JSR.
+Welcome to the December edition of the JCP column!
+Every month you can read about the Java Community Process: newly submitted JSRs, new draft specs, Java APIs that were finalized, and other news from the JCP.
+This month I'll cover how the elections are progressing, and a new JSR from Sun, two JSRs in Community Review, two in Public Review, and three on the Final Approval ballot.

 Onno Kluyt is the director of the JCP Program Management Office, Sun Microsystems.